 What is Risk?

 According to the Cambridge Dictionary, risk is the possibility of something terrible happening.
-This is how most people think of risk, i.e. as a downside or the potential for loss.
-In this article, we’ll specifically explain market risk and investment risk.
+This is how most people think of it, i.e. as a downside or the potential for loss.
+In this article, we’ll specifically explain market and investment risk.

 Analogy of investment risk: crossing the street

-Let’s use crossing the street as an analogy to describe market risk.
+Let’s use crossing the street as an analogy.
 When we cross the street safely, we “win” – this is the best possible outcome we can hope for.

 In this example, we “lose” if we get hit by a car (that’s the risk).
 The outcome can be a partial loss (we get injured) or losing everything (we perish).